evan-desu/prem-predictions/README.md

-Certainly!
-Here's an updated README file for your PremPredictions app repository on GitHub:

 # PremPredictions

 PremPredictions is a game where users can guess the scores of upcoming Premier League matches.
 If users guess a score correctly, they receive points.
 The more correct scores they get, the more points they earn.
 The app also displays past Premier League results.
 All data is sourced from the [Football-Data API](https://www.football-data.org/).